Saks Fifth Avenue is officially bankrupt And now the financial fallout will affect many brands and designers.

-Before the great shopping streets, mega-boutiques, and global e-commerce, there were the department stores.
-Once in Europe cult places for fashion lovers of the last century, also because they were the places where one could find a summary of all the best global fashion.
-This was doubly true for the United States, where single-brand fashion boutiques generally arrived later than in Europe.
-For an entire era, places like Bloomingdale’s, Barney’s, Saks Fifth Avenue were not mere retail points, but true arbiters of taste, capable of legitimizing a brand, launching it, or relegating it to the margins—yet today, Saks itself, the department store par excellence, seems to be in a far from solid position.
+Before the great shopping streets, the mega-boutiques, and global e-commerce platforms, there were the department stores.
+Once in Europe places of worship for fashion lovers of the last century, also because they were the places where one could find a summary of all the best global fashion.
+This was doubly true for the United States, where monobrand fashion boutiques arrived typically later than in Europe.
+For an entire era, places like Bloomingdale’s, Barney’s, Saks Fifth Avenue were not simple points of sale, but true arbiters of taste, capable of legitimizing a brand, launching it, or relegating it to the margins—yet today, precisely Saks has officially declared bankruptcy after months of difficulties.

 “No” seems like a good play to me… Saks is probably going bankrupt and soon, but I can’t see it happening before Christmas… the bad press would crush them in the most important time of their year.